lucienqchen/lol-match-analysis/README.md

 We are going to measure ability to carry by revisiting winrate.
 If a champion wins more often than other champions, on average, there is a high likelihood that the champion is more effective in their role, i.e better at carrying.

+Let's take a look at the win rates:

+<iframe src="assets/adc_wr.html" width=800 height=600 frameBorder=0></iframe>

+It looks like *Lucian's* win rate is quite high.
+The graph shows the winrates for each ADC depending on which side their team played on.
+It looks like *Lucian* has average performance on red side, but has strong outperformance on blue side causing his average win rate to spike.

 Let's define our hypotheses:
  - Null Hypothesis: Lucian's winrate is the same as other ADCs and his high winrate is purely due to random chance.
  - Alternative Hypothesis: Lucian's winrate is higher than other ADcs, it is not just due to random chance.

 To test this out, we'll run a hypothesis test at the 95% confidence level.

-We can see that Lucian has a 53.35% win rate accross 1149 games.
+We observe that Lucian has a 53.35% win rate accross 1149 games.
 We want to see if his win rate is statistically higher from the rest of the ADCs, so we will randomly select 1149 games and find the winrate of the sample which will be our test statistic.

 <iframe src="assets/wr_hyp_test.html" width=800 height=600 frameBorder=0></iframe>